deanpcmad/omniauth-discord/README.md

 # OmniAuth Discord

-Discord OAuth2 Strategy for OmniAuth.
+OmniAuth Discord - OAuth2 Strategy for OmniAuth

-Read the Discord API documentation for more details: https://discordapp.com/developers/docs/topics/oauth2
+OmniAuth Discord is an OAuth2 strategy for OmniAuth that allows you to authenticate users using Discord.
+If you're not familiar with Discord's OAuth2, we recommend you check out the Discord API documentation for more details.

-## Installing
+## Installation

-Add to your `Gemfile`:
+To install OmniAuth Discord, simply add the following line to your Gemfile:

 ```ruby
 gem 'omniauth-discord'
 ```

-Then `bundle install`.
+Then run bundle install to install the gem.

 ## Usage

-`OmniAuth::Strategies::Discord` is simply a Rack middleware.
-Read the OmniAuth docs for detailed instructions: https://github.com/intridea/omniauth.

-Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`:
+OmniAuth Discord is a Rack middleware.
+If you're not familiar with OmniAuth, we recommend reading the documentation for detailed instructions.
+Here's an example of how to add the middleware to a Rails app in config/initializers/omniauth.rb:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do